minego/phnx/README_DC.txt

 Modified main-assistant.js to add prelim code for js garbage collect on refresh and flush.
 Can't get it working yet.
 Modified preferences-assistant.js, local.js and main-assistant.js to add scroll to bottom on Load More tap.
 Modified phnx.css and main-scene.html to show highlight on refresh button when tapped.
+Changed emoji graphics over to freely distributable EmojiOne graphics and updated about-scene.html to attribute them.
+Only old graphics are: 1F508, 1F68B, 27BF & E50A.
+Will replace when they become available.